 Upgrading a Standalone Instance

-Upgrading Nexus Repository Manager presents a necessary step to gain access to new features, bug fixes, performance improvements and other advantages.
+Upgrading Sonatype Nexus Repository presents a necessary step to gain access to new features, bug fixes, performance improvements and other advantages.
 Regular updates to the latest release are recommended as a general best practice.
 Version 3 upgrades will only work from version 3.0.0 milestone 7 and later.

+2. Extract the newest downloaded distribution archive using the standard approach.
 The archive distribution offers the familiar process of downloading and simply extracting the install archive in place.
 There is no graphical or automated process and all commands are done inside a terminal console.

 tar xzvf nexus-<version-number>-mac.tgz